 As the uncertainty on the flux measurements of radio observations varies between images, observations and telescopes the constant errors assumed by a standard least squares fit is often not valid.
 BRATS therefore includes a weighted least squares option for spectral index determination.
-This uses the GSL 'wlinear' and 'linear\est' functions, where the weights are given by $w = 1/\sigma^2$ and $\sigma$ is the error on a given flux measurement.
-Note that as fitting is performed in log-log space, the fractional errors on the measurements must be small so as that one can assume that the errors remain approximately sysmetric in natural log space.
-If neither of the assumptions made by these fitting types can be assumed and you would like an additional method included, please contact the developer.
+This uses the GSL 'wlinear' and 'linear_est' functions1, where the weights are given by $w = 1/\sigma^2$ and σ is the error on a given flux measurement.
+The subsequent errors on the spectral index is therefore calculated by Brats such that